eikek/docspell/website/site/content/docs/webapp/scanmailbox.md

 client.
 You can specify "INBOX" case insensitive, it will then read mails in your inbox.
 Any other folder is usually case-sensitive (depends on the imap server, but usually they are case sensitive except the INBOX folder).
+The path separator may also vary depending on your imap server - if the slash doesn't work, try using a dot (i.e. "INBOX.invoices" instead of "INBOX/invoices").
 Type in a folder name and click the add button on the right.

 Then the field *Received Since Hours* defines how many hours to go back and look for mails.
 Usually there are many mails in your inbox